| Exploring PGR Chart 1 1. Study Chart

 women as a percentage of the overall population in high-income economies This same trend

 continues for men and women in 2025.]
+3. Read the definition of population momentum

 in the glossary.
 Using Charts 3.1 and 3.2as